jurlchru/nowplayingwidget/README.md

 ## Notes

 - The client widget as of now only handles playback from Spotify and Foobar2000, you can adjust this in `widget.html`.
 - I've designed this with the Noto font in mind.
-You get download it [here](https://fonts.google.com/noto).
+You can download it [here](https://fonts.google.com/noto).